 - ¼ tsp. red chili flakes more or less according to you preference for heat

 - Grate the ginger.
 The best way to handle fresh ginger is to peel it with the edge of a spoon.
 The spoon can get into the folds of the ginger more easily.
 Then grate it with a microplane and store the unused portion in the freezer in a zip top bag.
 Even when frozen, it is easily grated.
-See below for my tutorial video on how to work with fresh ginger.
+See my tutorial video on how to work with fresh ginger.

 - Place all the ingredients in a small saucepan and stir with a wire whisk over low heat.
 It will be watery when the cashew butter first melts but will thicken as it heats up.
 As soon as it thickens remove from the heat.